 were likely inspired by the wisdom contained within the breath of the Hermetic

-earlier manuscripts by the Church Fathers is confirmed on two occasions.
-On the
+manuscripts by the Church Fathers is confirmed on two occasions.
+On the one

-one hand, the Gospel of John bears a striking resemblance to the Gnostic
+hand, the Gospel of John bears a striking resemblance to the Gnostic Gospels of

-Gospels of Cerinthus dating from the first century of the Christian era.
-On the
+Cerinthus dating from the first century of the Christian era.
+On the other

 In a sense, the desire to incorporate